salsita/node-pg-migrate/docs/src/migrations/tables.md

 | `tablename`     | [Name](/migrations/#type) | name of the table to rename |
 | `new_tablename` | [Name](/migrations/#type) | new name of the table       |

+Renaming preserves the table’s schema, including during automatic reversal.
+If `new_tablename` specifies a schema, it must match the schema in `tablename`.
+Use a separate schema-changing operation to move a table to another schema.

 ## Operation: `alterTable`

 #### `pgm.alterTable( tablename, options )`